The George W. Hunt, S.J., Prize for Excellence in Journalism, Arts & Letters

 The George W. Hunt, S.J., Prize is awarded annually to a single individual in recognition of his or her literary work.
 The recipient’s work should demonstrate those literary qualities that Father Hunt valued most: rigor, order and discipline of thought, as well as honesty, sympathy and optimism.
 The recipient’s creativity, style, prose and analysis should also demonstrate originality, intelligence, imagination, elegance and the promise of further achievement.
 The quality of the works is more important than the quantity of works published.

 The Hunt Prize is awarded in one of four professional fields annually according to a four-year rotation.
-It 2017, for example, the Hunt Prize will be awarded to a Fiction Writer/Dramatist.
+In 2018, for example, the Hunt Prize will be awarded to a Cultural or Historical Critic.
 Other fields will be recognized in succeeding years.

 - 2018: Cultural or Historical Critic